AneneLab/eRNAkit/README.md

 - eRNA-ribosome associations

 These insights help elucidate the functional roles of eRNAs beyond the nucleus.
-We are currently working on expanding the analytically workflows and database to include - additional utility functions and profiles of eRNA under various stress conditions "STRESS eRNA".
+We are currently working on expanding the analytics workflows and database to include - additional utility functions and profiles of eRNA under various stress conditions "STRESS eRNA".

 ### Installation